Stay Safe

 The safest passage through the flock of sheep

 It’s also good to keep in mind that barking doesn’t always express aggression from dog’s side.
 Sometimes he just wants to alert everybody of your presence and show himself as a good guardian.
-Friendly shepherd dog is relaxed, wags his tail and stands “sideways” (you can see him from th side).
+Friendly shepherd dog is relaxed, wags his tail and stands “sideways” (you can see him from the side).
 On the opposite, the dog ready to attack faces you directly, growls, flattens his ears and bares his teeth.

 If the dog confronts you, use your trekking pole or any other stick to keep him on distance - protect your “territory”.
 Don’t be afraid to poke him if he comes too close, but be prepared that he will try to grab it.
-If you don’t have any, pick some smaller stones or pices of soil.
+If you don’t have any stick, pick some smaller stones or pices of soil.
 Then raise your hand - dogs understand this gesture well.

 There are also other techniques how to fight these dogs (cover your secondary arm and use it as a shield, go for the eyes, etc), but the chance you would have to use them is really slim.
 I have no experience with it so I would just have to be googling.
 So instead, just one last advice - try to avoid the confrontation.
 If the dog blocks your path, it´s better to wait even 10-15 minutes for the shepherd than force your way forward and risk an injury.